ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 4. **Composite operations** -- A single operation may orchestrate multiple underlying API calls to deliver a complete result.
 For example, the Gmail `list` operation first calls the messages list endpoint to retrieve message IDs, then calls the message get endpoint for each ID to return full message content.
-This is a key advantage of the operations client over the advanced client: it encapsulates multi-step API workflows into a single, atomic remote method call, hiding the orchestration complexity from the user.
+This is a key advantage of the `Connector` over the `Client`: it encapsulates multi-step API workflows into a single, atomic remote method call, hiding the orchestration complexity from the user.

-5. **Minimal surface area** -- An operations client should expose only the 3-15 most commonly used operations as defined by the [Operation Selection Criteria](#operation-selection-criteria).
-The full API remains accessible via `advanced()`.
+5. **Minimal surface area** -- A `Connector` should expose only the 3-15 most commonly used operations as defined by the [Operation Selection Criteria](#operation-selection-criteria).
+The full API remains accessible via `getClient()`.

 6. **`@display` annotations** -- All parameters should carry `@display` annotations for proper rendering in low-code environments, consistent with existing Ballerina conventions.